JulianOquendo/SmartContracts/README.md

 I switched my MetaMask to the Ropsten network.
 I had 5 test Ether on this network!

 After switching MetaMask to Ropsten network, deploy the contracts as before and copy/keep a note of their deployed addresses.
 The transactions will also be in your MetaMask history, and on the blockchain permanently to explore later.

-ropsten

-Sending 2 ETH to the accounts:

-ropsten

-Resources
-Building the next financial revolution isn't easy, but we need your help, don't be intimidated by the semicolons!

-There are lots of great resources to learn Solidity.
-Remember, you are helping push the very edge of this space forward, so don't feel discouraged if you get stuck!
-In fact, you should be proud that you are taking on such a challenge!

-For some succinct and straightforward code snips, check out Solidity By Example

-For a more extensive list of awesome Solidity resources, checkout Awesome Solidity

-Another tutorial is available at EthereumDev.io

-If you enjoy building games, here's an excellent tutorial called CryptoZombies